-There is also a big stage in the theatre where the ACTORS will perform the story of THE CAT IN THE HAT!
+There is also a big stage in the theatre where the ACTORS will perform the play or musical we are there to see!

 When I get to my own special seat, I will sit down nicely and wait for the play to begin!